tukkimiesjonni/cybersecurityproject1/README.md

 I am assuming that users of this program have downloaded PostgreSQL using the provided installation script.
 Therefore:

-Start a database in your home directory with inputting `start-pg.sh`.
+Start a database in your home directory with executing the script `start-pg.sh`.
 Make sure to keep the script running.

-Open a new window in your terminal and input `createdb dbname`.
-After this you will e able to open a connection to that database from you homedirectory by typin `psql`.
+Open a new window in your terminal and execute `createdb dbname`.
+After this you will be able to open a connection to that database from you home directory by executing `psql`.
 There you can execute SQL commands.
-Start by executing the `schema.sql` file there.
+Start by executing the contents of `schema.sql` file there.

 After the schema is executed, you will be able to run the flask program in the project directory terminal using `flask run`.

+Now, the website will run locally on your machine and you should be able to test it.

 ## Contributing